Decoupling Understanding from Reasoning via Problem Space Mapping for Small-Scale Model Reasoning

 \section{Appendix A: Proof of Theorem 1}

 \begin{theorem} Let $\mathcal{Q}$ be a finite set of natural language problems, viewed as distinct states $s$, and let $A$ denote the set of candidate responses.
 At each round $t \in \{1, \dots, T\}$, a SLM observes a problem $s_t \in \mathcal{Q}$, selects an action $a_t \in A$, and receives a reward $r(s_t, a_t)$.
 Suppose learning is performed via a state-wise Upper Confidence Bound (UCB) algorithm in a contextual bandit setting.
-Then, the total regret after $T$ rounds is bounded by
+Then, in the state-independent worst case, the total regret after $T$ rounds is bounded by

 where $|.|$ is the number of element of the set. \end{theorem}